Mechanical Engineering with Building Services BEng

 - Advanced Diploma Progression Diploma Grade A in Engineering, plus the Specialist Unit in Maths for Engineers at grade C along with 1 AS-level (excluding General Studies) at Grade B for Additional and Specialist Learning.

-- Access Complete and pass Access to Engineering course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
+- Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
 All Maths and Physics units must be Distinctions at level 3.
+Plus A-level Maths at grade B. Access students who are not taking A-level Maths are encouraged to apply for the Foundations in Engineering course.

 English Language Requirements